Denmark in the Eurovision Song Contest 2013: Final

 The final took place on 26 January 2013.
-In the first round of voting the top three advanced to the superfinal based on the votes of a five-member jury (50%) and a public vote (50%).
+In the first round of voting the top three advanced to the superfinal based on the votes of a five-member jury (50%) and a public televote (50%).
 In the superfinal, the winner, "Only Teardrops" performed by Emmelie de Forest, was selected by the public and jury vote.
 The viewers and the juries each had a total of 30 points to award in the superfinal.
 Each juror distributed their points as follows: 1, 2 and 3 points.
 The viewer vote was based on the percentage of votes each song achieved.
 For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 30 points rounded to the nearest integer: 3 points.